About Mark Winkler

 Born with Down Syndrome, my niece Rita wakes up every morning with an incredible desire to go to work.
 She loves her job at the Coffee Shed, owned by Common Ground Cooperative in Toronto.
 Common Ground actively seeks to employ developmentally delayed adults.
 People like Rita are employed by Common Ground in real, safe, supervised businesses.
 They carry the title of Partner and are able to lead productive, meaningful lives.
 When you experience Rita’s passion for life and her big beautiful smile, you can’t help but realize how beneficial a program like this is to the individuals it serves and to the community in which it exists.
 The video above is entitled tells you a bit about the Common Ground Co-operative.
 If you are so inclined, please donate by clicking this link Common Ground.

-Yes, a book has been published about Rita.
+Yes, a book about Rita has been published.
 The audience is for ages 6-9 years of age.
-The publishing company is Second Story Press, and the name of the book is “My Art, My World.”
+The publishing company is Second Story Press, and the book’s name is “My Art, My World.”

 This was a book I created in 2020 as a substitute for the annual Bowl-a-thon for Common Ground.
-Because of Covid, the Bowl-a-thon was cancelled, which made the need to raise money even more important this year.
-With my sister-in-law Helen, we quickly put together this book to entice people to make donations.
+Because of COVID-19, the Bowl-a-Thon was canceled, making raising money even more important this year.
+My sister-in-law Helen and I quickly compiled this book to entice people to donate.

 And finally, we hope that Rita will continue to be a spokesperson and role model for those with developmental disabilities and have a career where she continues to wake up every morning with that big smile announcing, “I gotta go to work.”